Mapping Renewables to the Sustainable Development Goals

 CCSI has partnered with the Business and Human Rights Resource Centre, Equitable Origin, and the UN Sustainable Development Solutions Network (SDSN) to create a shared understanding of how the renewable energy sector can most effectively contribute to the SDGs.
 The product of this collaboration will be a mapping document for the industry that traces the many points of intersection between renewable energy and the SDGs, including ways in which the renewable sector can contribute toward the realization of the SDGs, the risks renewable energy operations can pose for sustainable development and the realization of human rights, and the implications of the SDGs for the industry’s future operations.
 Special attention will be paid to the interconnections of the human rights framework with the SDGs.

-A draft report will be made public for consultation in September 2018.
+A draft executive summary for the report is available here.
+The full consultative draft will be made public in October 2018.